akriegler/PrimitivePose-Annotation-Tool/README.md

 Finally, save the calibration as a .fspy file  via "File -> Save as"-

-Tips: Selecting rectangle mode helps with alignment.
+Tip: Selecting rectangle mode helps with alignment.
 Holding the SHIFT key provides local magnification.
 Setting the 3D guide to "xy grid floor" visualizes the estimated ground plane.
 The origin of the estimated coordinate frame can be dragged around.
 For later steps, the Z axis should be pointing upwards from the object plane.
 Generally, setting the principal point to the image midpoint gives best results.